• MORE ABOUT THE SINGING CAB DRIVER THAN YOU EVER WANTED TO KNOW

 A. To never get a real job again.
 And

-B. (Which should have been Plan A all along and it kinda was, but let me tell you folks, kinda don’t make it) my life’s purpose, my boyhood dream, raison de’tre, my passion, if you will: To live the life that I would want to read a book or see a movie about.
+B. (Which should have been Plan A all along and it kinda was, but let me tell you folks, kinda don’t make it) my life’s purpose, my boyhood dream, my raison de’tre, my passion, if you will:

 I’ve enjoyed being The Singing Cab Driver for a third of a century.
 That’s right.
 Thirty three and a half years.
 I have personally engaged an audience of well over a hundred thousand people, one at a time.
 I spend so much of my time alone in the life of the mind that I’m delighted to personally share some with others.
 The only vacation I’ve had was my National Lampoon Pandemic Staycation, as I called it.
 I spent nineteen months alone in my apartment.
 It was glorious.
 Nowadays the taxi cab business barely pays for itself but I hang in there.
 Like Jeff Lebowski, the Dude, himself, I abide.